MeneTelk0/Parallel_Algorithms/README.md

 In this problem, the trapezoid method is used to calculate the value of the integral with a given precision.

+In this case, OpenMP is used for accleration.
+The lock scheduling was used, since the trapezoid method is recursive.

 Used [function](https://www.wolframalpha.com/input/?i=integrate+1%2Fx%5E2+sin%281%2Fx%29%5E2+from+0.0001+to+1):

 <img src="https://latex.codecogs.com/gif.latex?\int_{0.0001}^{1}&space;\frac{sin^2&space;(\frac{1}{x^2})&space;}{x^2}dx&space;=&space;4999.58" />